Lams364/ai-box/README.md

 ### API endpoint:`/change_model`

 This endpoint allows the client to update the current model by specifying the model ID.
-It accepts a JSON payload with a `model_id` key and responds with the operation status.
+It accepts a JSON payload with a `hf_model_id` key and responds with the operation status.

 **Endpoint:** `/change_model`
 **Method:** `POST`